DhritiDas25/Linux_Lab/Lab3-Exp1.md

 ## ls flags
 ### ls commands
 ```
-The ls command in linux allows to view all the files and folders in current working directory.Flag -a list down all file and folder including the one which are hidden
+The ls command in linux allows to view all the files and folders in current working directory.
+Flag -a list down all file and folder including the one which are hidden
 ```
 ### ls
 Output: